 College of BILSA Awards and Nominations

 The College of Business, Industry, Life and Agriculture (BILSA) highly values the various efforts of our staff, alumni, students, and faculty.
 Their superior performance is critical to fulfilling the University of Wisconsin-Platteville’s mission and we are forever grateful.
-The nominating procedures for various awards can be found to the right.

 This award acknowledges promoting the College of BILSA; providing opportunities for students; assisting faculty; aiding in the implementation of technology; and/or other appropriate activities and contributions.
 This award can be given to a family, organization, or individual that is not a UW-Platteville alumnus.
 Posthumous nominations will not be accepted.